Publishing in Kenya

 I have four publishers whom I will refer to as Moon, Sun, Star and Jupiter.
 If you are published already, you might identify with the characteristics of some of these four.

 Moon pays well, and on time every year.
 I can say that the salesmen at Moon know their market, because they make good sales compared to publishers with similar books, even in a bad year.
 Moon is small and specializes in Children's books.
 However, for the first time since I can remember, Mon has been unable to pay the 2019 royalties as of July.
 Usually payments are paid in April.

 Star also has an annual paying schedule but will not pay even with arm-twisting until they are sure bankruptcy had only been imagined – this could be two years later.
 When they pay, you wonder why they have salesmen on the payroll.
-A new CEO would sack the entire sales team due to the ‘tear jerking sales’ they register, even in a good year.
+A new CEO would sack the entire sales team due to the tear jerking sales that they register, even in a good year.

 Sales in Kenya

 For a book that has not been selected by the Ministry of Education as a set-book, selling 2000 copies in any year is cause for celebration.
 But at 10% royalties to the writer, one cannot make a modest living from writing books.
 People who live off writing books are those lucky enough to have their titles selected as set-books.
 For a set-book, sales are guaranteed to push the author into millionaire status, even with only a 10% in royalties.
 There are over 19,000 primary schools in Kenya and each school would have to buy several copies with governmet funding.
 Secondary schools are about half that figure.
 This translates to millions of shillings for the publisher and author.